ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/ML | Label training data.md

 </p>

 ##### Tagged images
-* The portal doesn’t allow directly uploading your own tagged images, and you have to use [APIs/SDKs](https://learn.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/quickstarts/image-classification?tabs=visual-studio&pivots=programming-language-python) that they support.
+* Azure Custom Visoin studio doesn’t support to upload your own tagged images directly, but provides us with [APIs/SDKs](https://learn.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/quickstarts/image-classification?tabs=visual-studio&pivots=programming-language-python) to fulfill this end.

-* You can upload up to 64 images in a single batch.
+* You can upload up to 64 images in a single batch in an app developed with the above-mentioned APIs/SDKs.

 ### Label images

-* Click `Untagged`, then you can label images.(點選`Untagged`，便可以對裡面的照片進行標記)
+* Click `Untagged` and then you can start to label images through its friendly UI/UX design. ( Moreover you still can enjoy auto-labeling, if you already have a trained model in the project.)

 <p align="center">
   <img width="600" src="image\4.png">